From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Conclusion

 \section{Conclusion}

-We have presented a global approach to Graph RAG, combining knowledge graph generation, retrieval-augmented generation (RAG), and query-focused summarization (QFS) to support human sensemaking over entire text corpora.
-Initial evaluations show substantial improvements over a na\"ive RAG baseline for both the comprehensiveness and diversity of answers, as well as favorable comparisons to a global but graph-free approach using map-reduce source text summarization.
-For situations requiring many global queries over the same dataset, summaries of root-level communities in the entity-based graph index provide a data index that is both superior to na\"ive RAG and achieves competitive performance to other global methods at a fraction of the token cost.
+We have presented GraphRAG, a RAG approach that combines knowledge graph generation and query-focused summarization (QFS) to support human sensemaking over entire text corpora.
+Initial evaluations show substantial improvements over a vector RAG baseline for both the comprehensiveness and diversity of answers, as well as favorable comparisons to a global but graph-free approach using map-reduce source text summarization.
+For situations requiring many global queries over the same dataset, summaries of root-level communities in the entity-based graph index provide a data index that is both superior to vector RAG and achieves competitive performance to other global methods at a fraction of the token cost.

-An open-source, Python-based implementation of both global and local Graph RAG approaches is forthcoming at \texttt{\url{https://aka.ms/graphrag}}.